-If any family member who is required to sign a consent form fails to do so, the PHA will deny admission to applicants and terminate the lease of tenants.
+If any family member who is required to sign a consent form fails to do so, the PHA will deny admission to applicants and terminate the lease of tenants [24 CFR 5.232(a)].
 The family may request a hearing in accordance with the PHA's grievance procedures.